rakeshshriwas/angular-interview-questions/README.md

       }
     }
     ```

-99. ### What is the purpose of common module?
-    The commonly-needed services, pipes, and directives provided by @angular/common module.
-Apart from these HttpClientModule is available under @angular/common/http.

 108. ### What is a service worker and its role in Angular?
      A service worker is a script that runs in the web browser and manages caching for an application.
 Starting from 5.0.0 version, Angular ships with a service worker implementation.
 Angular service worker is designed to optimize the end user experience of using an application over a slow or unreliable network connection, while also minimizing the risks of serving outdated content.